 With high sales volumes and low margins, the business is very price-sensitive.
 Keeping operations efficient and automated helps keep prices low.

-The company has also had to deal with the challenges of rapid growth.
-Order levels increased 70% in 2009 and 55% in 2010, putting a strain on Stinkyink.com's manual stock control and management systems.
+The company has also had to deal with the challenges of rapid growth which put a strain on Stinkyink.com's manual stock control and management systems.

 The firm's managing director, John Sollars, explains one of the challenges it faced: "We saw a significant increase in orders being shipped directly from manufacturers.
 This involved placing an order on the supplier's website, then re-entering the information on our own system."